AdobeDocs/workfront.en/help/quicksilver/workfront-basics/the-new-workfront-experience/new-object-headers.md

   </tr>
   <tr>
    <td role="rowheader">Job role information</td>
-   <td>In the Job Role box, you can see how many job roles are available for the plan compared to how many are required.
+   <td>In the [!UICONTROL Job Role] box, you can see how many job roles are available for the plan compared to how many are required.
 Clicking the box allows you to adjust the available job roles.</td>
   </tr>
   <tr>
    <td role="rowheader">Financial information</td>